Apply by Sept. 28

 Minimum grant requirements

-- Projects must be located within the Urban Growth Boundary.
+- Grant-funded activites must take place within the region's Urban Growth Boundary.

-- Projects proposed in public spaces must have a clear plan to gain support and appropriate permits from the local jurisdiction.
+- Activities proposed in public spaces must have a clear plan to gain support and appropriate permits from the local jurisdiction.

-- Teams implementing the project will be responsible for carrying insurance coverage and for the proper use, accounting and reporting of grant funds.
-Metro reports all grant distributions to the IRS.
+- Grantees (and their fiscal sponsors) are required to carry insurance coverage and are responsible for the proper use, accounting and reporting of grant funds.
+Metro reports grant distributions to the IRS.

 Restrictions on use of funds